Time formatting and storage bugs: 2100 is not a leap year

 Another problem will emerge at the end of 28 February 2100, since 2100 is not a leap year.
 As many common implementations of the leap years are incomplete or are overly simplified, they may erroneously assume 2100 to be a leap year, causing the date to roll over from 28 February 2100 to 29 February 2100, instead of 1 March 2100.

 The DS3231 hardware RTC suffers from the year 2100 problem, because it uses two digits to store the year.

 Year 2106

 Many existing file formats, communications protocols, and application interfaces employ a variant of the Unix time_t date format, storing the number of seconds since the Unix epoch (midnight UTC, 1 January 1970) as an unsigned 32-bit binary integer.
-This value will roll over on 7 February 2106 at 06:28:16 UTC.
-That is, at this time the number of seconds since 1 January 1970 is FFFF FFFF in hex.